 - Do breast compressions while you pump.

 - If you’re noticing your supply dropping and you’ve been pumping for a few months or more, try replacing your breast pump parts.
-They can wear out, and it affects the suction.
+They can wear out and get microscopic tears, and this can affect the suction.

 - If possible, try power pumping once a day for a week.